 I’M IN A DRAMA TRIANGLE WITH MY DAUGHTER’S DOG.

 I’ll teach him, the wiley little mutt.

-I get the stair-gate out of the garage and place it at the bottom of the stairs.
-Now he can’t get up there in the first place.
-(He’s not meant to, anyway – good thing the rug in my daughter’s bedroom is machine-washable.)
+I get the old child-gate out of the garage and place it at the bottom of the stairs.

-I’m feeling quite smug until I get home, having dropped my daughter off at a playdate, and realise that he has totally, and utterly – vanished.
+I’m feeling quite smug until I get home having dropped my daughter at an after-school playdate to find that he has totally and utterly – vanished.

 I decide to get methodical.
 One room at a time, not thinking for a minute he would have been able to get past that stair gate.